 Priority C - Children of staff where that member of staff has been employed for two or more years at the time at which the application for admission to the school is made and/or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

 Priority D - Children living within the APR.

-Priority E - Children living outside the APR whose older sibling will be attending the school on the admission date.
+Priority E - Children living outside the APR whose older sibling will be attending the school in Year 8 - Year 11 on the admission date.

 Priority F - Children living outside of the APR.